About the Project / Acerca de este proyecto

 Marcos Calderón Hernández

 Hernández was a La Crosse resident who emigrated from Cuba in the Mariel exodus in 1980 and spent several months detained at Fort McCoy.
-Hernández was meant to to serve as a panel participant and Mariel expert at public events associated with this project, but he tragically passed away in the March of 2024.
+Hernández was meant to to serve as a panel participant and Mariel expert at public events associated with this project, but he tragically passed away in March of 2024.

 Project Partners & Affiliates